dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/01_Basics.md

   Eg, $\norm{T_nx_n - Tx} = \norm{T_nx_n - Tx_n + Tx_n - Tx}$.

 - $(a_k) \in \ell^2(\ZZ)$ is much weaker than $(a_k) \in \ell^1(\ZZ)$.
+- Littlewood's principles:
+  - Measurable sets are almost finite unions of intervals,
+  - Measurable functions are almost continuous,
+  - Pointwise convergent sequences of measurable functions are almost uniformly convergent.

+- Every Borel is $F_\sigma$ up to a null set.

 ## The Absolute Essentials